KonishchevDmitry/investments/README.md

 * Bonds
 * Futures
 * Options
-* Margin accounts
+* Leverage trading

 # Denial of responsibility

 The project is developed as a pet project, mainly for my personal use.
-The code is written in a way that if it finds something unusual in broker statement it returns an error and doesn't try to pass through the error to avoid the case when it will get you to misleading results, so there are many cases that it's not able to handle yet and I can't guarantee that I'll find a free time to support your specific case.
+The code is written in a way that if it finds something unusual in broker statement it returns an error and doesn't try to pass through the error to avoid the case when it will get you to misleading results, so there may be many cases that it's not able to handle yet and I can't guarantee that I'll find a free time to support your specific case.